 - Embrace limits and make them work for you.

 Here's a free content upgrade for you.
-Initially, I planned on using this idea-packed e-book as a "bribe" for signing up to my newsletter.
-I've changed my mind.
+No hoops to jump through, no e-mail address to give away.
+Read the short e-book online or download the PDF.
 Consider this a small gift that hopefully will give you some ideas and help you out.
-If you want to occassionally hear from me, use the sign-up form below this article.
+If you want to occassionally hear from me with updates and valuable resources, use the sign-up form below this article.

 Are You Already Using Disadvantage Exercises?